nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-plugin-system.md

 public virtual bool Installed { get; set; }
 ```

-This property is used to verify if plugin is installed in our nopCommerce application or not.
+This property is used to verify if a plugin is installed in our nopCommerce application or not.

 ### Property `PluginType`